 The fight for fair elections continues.
 Sign up to help us get an initiative for STAR Voting in your area for 2020.
 The time to start is now!

-With STAR Voting, we could skip the low-turnout primary election.
+With STAR Voting, we could skip the low-turnout primary election if desired.

-Voters would only need to vote once in November for those offices.
+Voters would only need to vote once in November.